Battle of the Puig: Campaign for Valencia

-The Campaign in Palancia
+Campaign in Palancia

 After the Siege of Burriana and the Siege of Cullera, James I of Aragon positioned himself for the final push into the Province of Valencia.
 He gathered his forces at Monzón on 28 October 1236 where he gained approval from Pope Gregory IX to name the conquest an official Crusade by order of Papal Bull on 2 February 1237.
 After encamping in Montpellier from the end of 1236 through the beginnings of 1237, the army concentrated on Teruel and followed the Palancia River, taking La Vall d'Uixó, Nules, and Almenara.
 They further took the towns of Bétera, Paterna, Moncada, and finally El Puig on 25 June 1237 which was situated close to the city of Balensiya.

 The Aragonese forces rebuilt the fortifications of El Puig, building a wall of mud and stone that stretched all the way to the sea.
 After two months, the defensive works were ready and the castle was occupied by a garrison of 100 knights and many more peasants commanded by Bernat Guillem I d'Entença, a relative of the king.

 According to the Muslim historian Ibn Khaldun, from 16 September to 4 September 1236,(Reverse Time Travel) the Christians had attacked the Saracens, building seven encampments, two of which were concentrated against Balansiya, Al-Yazirat Suquar, and Xàtiva.
 While Castilian forces took the city of Córdoba under the command of the Castilian king, James I took power over the majority of the Castilians in his area of operations.
 After building a castle at Enesa to facilitate his besieging of Balansiya, he returned home.

-The battle
+Battle

 Zayyan ibn Mardanish mustered the people of Xàtiva and the Júcar and advanced towards El Puig.
 According to the chronicles of James I, his force numbered around 600 cavalry units and 11,000 peasants or foot soldiers.
 He attacked the Aragonese forces on 15 August 1237.
 According to the Muslim historian Ahmed Mohammed al-Maqqari, the attack occurred shortly after James I had left El Puig for Huesca.

 Ibn al-Abbar, who had been Abū Zayd's secretary when he presided over Valencia, became Zayyan's scribe after Aby Zayd left the city.
 He recorded the battle as having happened around noon.
 The Muslim Almohad forces under Zayyan were routed, and a great many of their soldiers were slain in the action.
 Amongst the Almohad dead was the preacher Aburrebii ibn Salim Elcolaí "the wise".
 When news reached James I of Aragon of the victory, he traveled to the site of the battle, where he remained a few days, after which time he returned to Aragon.

 This decisive Aragonese victory had a great influence over the overall fight for the control of Balensiya.
 After the battle, the number of Christian forces in the region swelled, forcing many Muslims to flee south.